Grifo89/Nubank-Assessment/README.md

 Capital Gains 🤑 💸 CLI Application
 ============

 This is a CLI application capable of processing stock operations and calculates the taxes over the transactions.
 This is an assesment proposed by Nubank.
+[This is the assessment sheet](assessment.pdf).

 This application is built based on a MVC architecture approach.